belgianbeer/tzdiff/README.md

 * -l: display full timezone name
 * -n count: max hours (default: 10)
 * -f format: output format (using '+output_fmt' of date(1))
-* -t time: set the start time instead of current time.
+* -t start: set the start time instead of current time.
 * -H: became the scripting mode.
 Fields are explicitly separated by single tab instead of an arbitrary space.
 * -HH: became the scripting mode without timzone name.
 * -N: display without local timezone.

-### Format of "-t time" option
+### Format of "-t start" option

 If your system has the GNU date, you can use the flexible format.
-Otherwise, specify as 'YYYY-mm-ddTHH:MM' or 'YYYYmmddTHHMM' and adding 'Z' at the end makes it UTC.
+Otherwise, specify as 'YYYY-mm-ddTHH:MM', 'YYYYmmddTHHMM' or 'YYYYmmddTHHMM' and adding 'Z' at the end makes it UTC.

 ## Install